-Status: The matter was still pending as of December 31, 2013.
+Status: The matter is still pending.

-People of the Philippines vs. Clemente Cancio, et. al.

-Criminal Case No. 12-1721

-RTC, Branch 65

-San Miguel, Jordan, Guimaras
+People of the Philippines vs. Clemente Cancio, et. al. Criminal Case No. 12-1721 RTC, Branch 65 San Miguel, Jordan, Guimaras

 Background: Complaints for homicide and less serious physical injuries were filed by Dalida and Gacho on June 17, 2009 and for violation of the Clean Water Act by Oliver Chavez on July 29, 2009 against the Company represented by Messrs.
 Nicasio I. Alcantara and Khalid D. Al-Faddagh, its former Chairman and President, respectively, and the Captain and owner of MT Solar 1, as a result of the complainants' alleged exposure to and close contact with the waters along the shoreline and mangroves affected by the oil spill coming from the said vessel which sank on August 11, 2006.